Tomás Alarcón: Cádiz

 On 13 June 2021, Alarcón signed a four-year contract with La Liga club Cádiz CF, which spent $2 million for the 80% of his pass.
 On 14 August, he made his official debut with Cádiz on the first match of 2021–22 La Liga, playing from the start in the 1–1 draw against Levante and sending a key cross for the equalizer at the end of his debut match.

 On 27 December 2022, after being rarely used during the campaign, Alarcón was loaned to Segunda División side Real Zaragoza until June.
+On 23 August 2023, he moved to fellow second division side FC Cartagena on loan for the 2023–24 season.

+Back to Cádiz in July 2024, Alarcón again featured rarely before moving to Colo-Colo back in his home country on 22 January 2025.